New Zealand plans spending spree to counter virus job losses

 “We face a global economic and health crisis not seen since the Great Depression,” Robertson said.

+The budget was released on the same day the nation lifted most of its lockdown restrictions.
+Malls, retail stores and restaurants all reopened, and many people returned to their workplaces.
+That reflected the country’s success to date in its attempts to eliminate the virus.
+Health authorities on Thursday reported zero new infections for the third day in a row.
+New Zealand has reported a total of about 1,500 confirmed infections and 21 deaths.

-Under the plan, the government will spend 50 billion New Zealand dollars ($30 billion) over four years to help boost the economy.
+Under the budget plan, the government will spend 50 billion New Zealand dollars ($30 billion) over four years to help boost the economy.

 The government had entered the crisis running a surplus and with its books in good shape compared to many other countries.
 Robertson said the crisis called for increased spending rather than cutting back.